 We are taking extra steps to keep patients who have appointments safe.
 If you have an upcoming appointment, and have a fever, cough, or shortness of breath, please call your doctor’s office to discuss the best option for your care before coming into an office or waiting room, including the option of rescheduling your appointment.

 If you are scheduled for an elective surgery or procedure, please call your doctor’s office to confirm it is still taking place or if it needs to be rescheduled.
-See a list of facilities that are allowing surgeries and procedures at this time.

 If you need to make a new appointment or to see a doctor for something unrelated to the coronavirus (COVID-19), talk to your doctor -- ask if a virtual visit (also called a telehealth visit) is available.
 You can also find a doctor or call the Ascension location near you to discuss the best option for your care.